 Morocco enjoys several climates: Mediterranean in the North, maritime temperate in the central coastline and dry in the Atlas and Sahara Desert.

 In the interior temperatures are more extreme with very cold winters and extremely hot summers.
-El Jadida, Essaouira are Agadir have splendid conditions for surfers, which means plenty of surf spots along the coast.
+El Jadida, Essaouira and Agadir have splendid conditions for surfers, which means plenty of surf spots along the coast.

 Windsurfers and kitesurfers are regular visitors, too.